gpetuhov/SampleDaggerMultimodule/README.md

 * Core and Feauture modules are divided into 2 parts (modules): api and impl.
 Api module tells the outer world, what parts of the module can be used.
 Impl module is the implementation of Core or Feature logic.

+* Api modules are completely isolated, they cannot use any other modules.

 * Impl modules can use only api modules and cannot use impl modules (so that modules can't see implementations of other modules).
 Core-impl modules can use only their core-api modules.
 Feature-impl modules can use their feature-api modules, feature-api modules of other Features and core-api modules.

 * Core-utils module is not divided into api and impl, because of its simplicity.